 The unifying theme throughout the discussion was that none of these challenges can be solved through one-size-fits-all solutions, and simply hiring remote employees for the sake of diversity isn’t enough.
 Diversity will look different for every remote team and company: the specific challenges are unique, the landscapes are unique, and the opportunities are unique.
 But by combining thoughtful, intentional, strategic, and measurable DE&I policies with the opportunities afforded through remote employment, there’s a chance to drive true impact.

-To continue this discussion, we’d love to have you join us as we welcome Jordyne Blaise, Diversity, Equity & Inclusion strategist to our December Networkplaceless virtual networking event.
+To continue this discussion, we welcomed Jordyne Blaise, Diversity, Equity & Inclusion strategist to our next event where she shared Grounding Principles for Remote DE&I Strategies.

 We also want to hear from you directly.
 What diversity / equity / inclusion challenges have you seen or experienced in your remote work?